RonanVlak/OrcFortress/README.md

 ## Short description

 OrcFortress is a C++ project (CMake) that builds a small game executable.
 The source is organized into frontend and backend components and includes an embedded sqlite3 external dependency.
+The frontend uses items from the STL library (like std::vector and std::string) and only smart pointers.
+The backend does not use the STL library, and only uses raw pointers and dynamic arrays.

 ## Requirements